How to Apply for the Salesperson Exam

 - Professional license or certification number of the medical authority or specialist

 Note: CalBRE normally conducts examinations in public buildings that are wheelchair accessible.
-If you have any questions or need assistance determining whether you may require special accommodations in accordance with the American Disability Act (ADA), you may contact CalBRE at (916) 227-0900.
+If you have any questions or need assistance determining whether you may require special accommodations in accordance with the American Disability Act (ADA), you may contact the CalBRE ADA line at (916) 263-8782.

 - Mail the completed application, appropriate fee and course transcript(s) to: